 In managing fixed assets, your challenges are to:

 - Reduce your income tax by maximizing your deductions

 - Stay up to date with changing tax laws

 - Provide comprehensive accounting records and IRS documentation

-- A comprehensive review by our engineering staff of your construction invoices and building plans to maximize the allocation of five, seven, and 15 year assets
+- A comprehensive review of your construction invoices and building plans by our tax and engineering staff to maximize the allocation of five, seven, and fifteen year assets.

 Our cost segregation studies have reduced our clients’ taxes on a range of buildings, including:

 - Agriculture and biofuel production facilities

 - Apartment complexes